legerch/develop-memo/IDE/VsCode/README.md

   - [snippet-generator]
 - Threads
   - [VsCode - CppTools - Snippet can not work in C header file][issue-c-headers-not-triggered]
+  - [Stackoverflow - How can I create templates for file extensions in Visual Studio Code ?][thread-so-create-templates-for-file-with-vscode]
+  - [Stackoverflow - When creating a VSCode snippet, how can I transform a variable to title-case (like TitleCase) ?][thread-so-transform-vars-of-vscode]
+  - [Stackoverflow - Open files always in a new tab][thread-so-vscode-open-files-new-tab]
   - [Stackoverflow - Is it possible to attach to a remote gdb target with vscode ?][thread-so-attach-to-remote-gdb-with-vscode1]
   - [Stackoverflow - How to attach to remote gdb with vscode ?][thread-so-attach-to-remote-gdb-with-vscode2]